 The SEC believes that private funds should be subject to the same rules for advertising and written communications that apply to mutual funds, whether or not the private funds rely on the exemption from registration.

 The SEC is watching.
 The SEC will monitor general solicitations, general advertising and social media entries posted by issuers, including private funds.
 This area is fertile ground for SEC enforcement proceedings.
 Accordingly, you should proceed with cautiously when discussing private offerings, especially in social media, where cramming in all required disclaimers may be difficult.

 Federal securities regulators have published guidance for issuers, investment advisers, broker-dealers and investment companies that use social media.
-Click here to read our Guide to Social Media and the Securities Laws, which contains a comprehensive summary of this regulatory guidance.
-Click here to read our post about a recent FINRA compliance examination sweep of broker-dealer use of social media.
 You can listen to our presentation about use of social media by investment advisers, broker-dealers and investment companies by clicking here.